galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 # Genome profile analysis

-An important step before starting a de novo genome assembly project is to proceed with the analysis of the genome profile.
-Determining these characteristics in advance has the potential to reveal whether an analysis is not reflecting the full complexity of the genome, for example, if the number of variants is underestimated or a significant fraction of the genome is not assembled ({% cite Vurture2017 %}).

-Traditionally DNA flow citometry was considered the golden standart for estimating the genome size, one of the most important factors to determine the required coverage level.
-However, nowadays experimental methods have been replaced by computational approaches {% cite wang2020estimation %}.
-One of the most widely used procedures for undertaking genomic profiling is the analyis of k-mer frequencies.
+Before starting a de novo genome assembly project, it useful to collect metrics on the properties of the genome under consideration, such as the expected genome size.
+Traditionally DNA flow citometry was considered the golden standard for estimating the genome size.
+Nowadays experimental methods have been replaced by computational approaches {% cite wang2020estimation %}.
+One of the widely used genome profilling methods is based on the analysis of k-mer frequencies.
 It allows to provide information not only about the genomic complexity, such as the genome size, levels of heterozygosity and repeat content, but also about the data quality.
-In addition, k-mer spectra analysis can be used in a reference-free manner for assessing genome assembly quality metrics ({% cite Rhie2020 %}).

 > ### {% icon details %} K-mer size, sequencing coverage and genome size
 >